JakubPilchon/MathBoy/README.md

 Example usage:
 ![example_image](showcase.PNG)

+Datasets
 ---
-## Datasets
----
-I used two datasets as the first one didn't have equal sign which was essential for this project. https://github.com/wblachowski/bhmsds -> for majority of characters https://www.kaggle.com/datasets/sagyamthapa/handwritten-math-symbols -> for equal sign "="
+I used two datasets as the first one didn't have equal sign which was essential for this project. https://github.com/wblachowski/bhmsds -> for majority of characters\
+https://www.kaggle.com/datasets/sagyamthapa/handwritten-math-symbols -> for equal sign "="